linode/developers/hugo/content/websites/hosting-a-website.md

 After you install PHP, you'll need to enable logging and tune PHP for better performance.
 The setting you'll want to pay the most attention to is `memory_limit`, which controls how much memory is allocated to PHP.

-{: .note }
+{{< note >}}
-> These guidelines are designed to optimize PHP for a Linode 2GB, but you can use this information as a starting point for any size Linode.
+These guidelines are designed to optimize PHP for a Linode 2GB, but you can use this information as a starting point for any size Linode.
 If you have a larger Linode, you could increase the memory limit to a larger value, like 256M.

+{{< /note >}}

 1. Open the PHP configuration files: